Null-Not-Found/DashBuddy-Documentation/DesignChoices/front-end.md

 The **Widget Preview** provides users with a live preview of their widgets, allowing them to visualize the appearance and behavior of the widgets they are creating.

+We decided to use split panes to divide the three main components of the widget creator.
+This design element allows users to adjust the size and visibility of each component according to their preferences and the task at hand.
+By expanding or shrinking the panes, users can focus their attention on the specific part of the widget creator they are currently working on.

+### More about the **model explorer**
+***
 Initially, we had planned to implement draggable functionality for the models listed in the **Model Explorer** section, as we believed it would enhance the interactive and intuitive nature of selecting models.
 Our intention was to allow users to simply drag and drop models from the Model Explorer directly into the Query Creator area, facilitating a seamless integration process for their widgets.

 We also planned a search bar at the top of the **model explorer**.
 This search functionality would allow users to easily and rapidly locate specific models by typing relevant keywords or terms, simplifying the process of finding the desired models for their widgets.